lllAlexanderlll/VisualPlaceRecognition/README.md

 In the MainActivity the head movements can be changed.
 The configuration entry "nQueriesForResult" must match to array size of head movements.

 ## Term Paper Reference
-This implementation was created within the context of the term paper "Visual Place Recognition to Support Indoor Localisation" TODO: Reference
+This implementation was created within the context of the term paper "Visual Place Recognition to Support Indoor Localisation"